EGI-Federation/documentation/content/en/users/Rucio/Getting_started/_index.md

 1. You will then need to install a containerised client on your computer.

     - Install Docker to run the container
     - <https://www.docker.com/get-started> (for windows users I would recommend using WSL2)
     - Follow the docker instructions to ensure it is running correctly.
     - Using openSSL you will need to split your grid certificate bundle into the certificate and key:

+    ```shell
-    `$ openssl pkcs12 -in <*.pfx> -out /sensible/path/usercert.pem -clcerts -nokeys`
+    $ openssl pkcs12 -in <*.pfx> -out /sensible/path/usercert.pem -clcerts -nokeys

-    `$ openssl pkcs12 -in <*.pfx> -out /sensible/path/userkey.pem -nocerts -nodes`
+    $ openssl pkcs12 -in <*.pfx> -out /sensible/path/userkey.pem -nocerts -nodes
+    ```

 1. Run the Docker container using the following command: